 I try to bake with whole grain flours as much as possible.
 We all know that whole grains are much healthier than simple white flour, but do you know why?
 It’s because whole wheat flour has almost four times more fiber than all-purpose flour and provides more potassium, magnesium and zinc.
 However, if you’ve baked with whole wheat flour before, you know that it can be tricky and it is not always as simple as substituting whole wheat flour for white in every recipe.

 Over the last eight years or so, I have slowly swapped out all the white flour in my kitchen for whole grain flours and I’ve learned a lot along the way.
-Today I want to share with you some my best whole grain baking tips to help you transition to healthier, heartier baking.
+Today I’m excited to share with you my top 6 Tips for Perfect Whole Grain Baking.

 Simple Tips for Whole Grain Baking